Hiswe/hiswe.github.io/source/_drafts/13-koa-nuxt.md

 Koa-session lets us send the headers manually with [the manuallyCommit() method](https://www.npmjs.com/package/koa-session#sessionmanuallycommit)

-So we have to refactor our code like this:
+So we have to refactor our server code like this:

 {% include_code lang:js 13-koa-nuxt/08-manually-commit.js %}

-This will solve our problem.
-The main issue there is that we have to remember calling `manuallyCommit()` every time we update the session
+This will solve our problem ❤️.
+We just have now to remember calling `manuallyCommit()` every time we update the session… 😶

 ## Displaying all errors with Nuxt